 Age affected: Adults.

-Clinical signs: High temperature, metabolic failure, and death under anesthesia.
+Clinical signs: High temperature, metabolic failure, and death under anaesthesia.
 Exertional rhabdomyolysis especially if present with a certain gene mutation.

 Testing: Genetic testing.